joshuabl97/urlShort/README.md

 ## Exercise modifications

 I've modified the example for this gophercises exercise to use the Chi router instead of Gorilla Mux.
-I also plan on combining the YAML/JSON data to be stored into the SQL (or other) database into a map that is handled by a single handler.
+I also plan on combining the YAML/JSON data to be stored into the sqlite database that is handled by a single handler.

 [chi router](https://github.com/go-chi/chi)